Dog Gear Updated June 27, 2026

-Best Friends by Sheri Calming Bed Review: The Donut, Examined
+Best Friends by Sheri Calming Bed: The Donut, Examined

 Reader-supported — if you buy through our links we may earn a commission, at no extra cost to you.
 Details

 Few products on this site arrive with more internet momentum than the fur donut.
-It’s been viral for years: the photogenic nest, the blissed dog, the word calming doing pull-ups in the product name.
-With a baby incoming and a dog needing a safe corner more than ever, it earns a clear-eyed review.
+It’s a plush, round nest with a raised rim, sold in several sizes and a stack of colors, and it’s been viral for years: the photogenic shape, the blissed-out dog, the word calming doing pull-ups in the product name.
+It’s aimed at curl-up sleepers — small dogs, spitz types, anxious dogs — and with a baby incoming and a dog needing a safe corner more than ever, it’s worth a clear-eyed look.

 What the design actually does

-Three real mechanisms, no magic: the raised rim gives lean-and-tuck sleepers a boundary to press against (the same instinct behind puppies sleeping in piles), the nest geometry conserves warmth for small and short-haired dogs, and the plush surface is simply nicer than the floor.
-For curl-up sleepers — terriers, spitz types, most small dogs, anxious dogs generally — this combination is a landslide.
-For sprawlers (greyhounds, many big short-coated dogs), it’s an expensive obstacle; they want a flat mattress, and no donut converts them.
+Three real mechanisms, no magic.
+The raised rim gives lean-and-tuck sleepers a boundary to press against — the same instinct behind puppies sleeping in piles.
+The nest geometry conserves warmth for small and short-haired dogs.
+And the plush surface is simply nicer than the floor.
+For curl-up sleepers — terriers, spitz types, most small dogs, anxious dogs generally — owners report this combination is a landslide.
+For sprawlers (greyhounds, many big short-coated dogs), owners describe an expensive obstacle; those dogs want a flat mattress, and reviewers say no donut converts them.

 Best Friends by Sheri Calming Donut Bed